oracle/graal/docs/tools/tools.md

 # GraalVM Debugging and Monitoring Tools

 GraalVM provides a set of tools for developers to debug and monitor deployed applications, as well as the GraalVM platform, itself.
-Traditional tools may not be ready to diagnose polyglot programs.
+Traditional tools may not be ready to diagnose polyglot applications.
 GraalVM tools, however, are implemented to inspect single or multi-language applications by debugging via numerous clients, profiling, statement counting, dynamic analysis, and much more.

 Learn more about each of the tools: